 This is done through a process known as sampling, which involves playing a real piano at a variety of tones, velocities and other variables to help replicate the sound on digital format.
 Higher quality models use more advanced technology when implementing this process, so can therefore produce a more genuine sound than cheaper options.

 For example, a cheaper digital keyboard tends to have one or two velocity options, while high-end equivalents produce more detailed sounds and nuances, such as key release.
+Of course there are also some less expensive options like the Casio CDP-130 model which try to cater for both beginners and the more experienced at a budget.

 Furthermore, a digital piano is known for its versatility, with many capable of producing a variety of functions such as sample sounds and effects, as well as various synthesised instruments.